VaishnaviSonwaneBntSoft/ysirrepo/README.md

 ## Purpose

 The repository is designed to:
-- Automate testing to test a web service using the garbage collectors (G1GC , ZGC).
+- Automate testing of web service using the garbage collectors (G1GC , ZGC).
 - Analyze garbage collection logs using GCeasy API.
 - Generate and publish results for review.